Causal Learning via Manifold Regularization: Methods

-where the first term relates the known labels to the classification $f$ and the second term imposes ``smoothness'' on the label assignment in the sense of encouraging solutions where the labels do not change quickly with respect to the distance metric (see \cite{Belkin2006} for full details).
-The tuning parameter $\lambda$ may be set by cross-validation.
-We considered a coarse grid $\{0.001, 0.01, 0.1, 1.0 \}$ but found results to be insensitive to the choice of $\lambda$, hence for all results below we simply set $\lambda=0.001$.
+following Section 4.2 of \cite{Belkin2006}.
+Here the first term relates the known labels to the values of the function $f$.
+The second term imposes `smoothness' on the label assignment in the sense of encouraging solutions where the labels do not change quickly with respect to the distance metric.
+The third term is principally to ensure that the infimum remains well-defined and unique in the situation where there is insufficient data for the first penalty alone to be sufficient \citep[see Remark 2 in][]{Belkin2006}.

+\begin{remark}[Choice of loss] It is important to comment on our choice of a squared-error loss function in \eqref{eq: LRLS}, which differs from the more natural approach of using hinge loss for a binary classification task.
+Our motivation here is principally computational expedience; the computational burden associated with the $m = O(p^2)$ different scatter plots requires that a light-weight estimation procedure is used.
+However, we note that we are not the first to propose the use of squared-error loss in the classification context; it is in fact a standard approach to classification in the situation when the number of classes is $>2$ \citep[e.g.,][]{Wang2008}. \end{remark}